 Enable Profile Streaming.
-When disabled, none of the settings in this section are processed.
+If disabled, none of the settings in this section are processed.

 Always cache.
-When enabled, files of the specified size (in MB) or larger are always cached.
+If enabled, files of the specified size (in MB) or larger will always be cached.

-Set timeout for pending area lock files.
-In the user store remains locked when a server becomes unresponsive, write file back to the user store from the pending area after the specified time.
+Set timeout for pending area lock files: Frees up files so they are written back to the user store from the pending area after the specified time if the user store remains locked when a server becomes unresponsive.

 Set streamed user profile groups.
 This list determines which user groups streamed profiles are used for.

 Enable Profile Streaming Exclusion List - Directories.
-Do not stream folders in this list.
-All the folders are fetched immediately from the user store to the local computer when users log on.
+If selected, Profile Management does not stream folders in this list, and all the folders are fetched immediately from the user store to the local computer when users log on.

 These options control cross-platform settings.

 Enable cross-platform settings.
-When disabled, none of the settings in this section are processed.
+If disabled, none of the settings in this section are processed.

 Set cross-platform settings groups.
-Allows you to specify the user groups for which cross-platform profiles are used.
+Lets you specify the user groups for which cross-platform profiles are used.

 Set path to cross-platform definitions.
-Allows you to specify the path to your cross-platform definition files.
+Lets you specify the path to your cross-platform definition files.

 Set path to cross-platform setting store.
-Allows you to specify the path to your cross-platform setting store.
+Lets you specify the path to your cross-platform setting store.